 - Successful completion of the admissions process

 - Provide evidence of ability to undertake the programme by meeting the requirements for the accreditation of prior experiential learning.
 Further details on APEL can be found in the admissions section

-In 2017/2018, over 90% of HNC students received a University offer with the majority progressing to their 1st choice degree at Queen's and Ulster Universities to study Nursing and Social Work.
+In 2019/2020, over 85% of HNC students received their 1st choice University offer with the majority progressing to Queen's and Ulster University to study Nursing and Social Work.